HWAN722/InterviewHelper/Machine Learning/QA.md

 - Suitable for sequence model: In Transformer, the input is usually sequence data, and LN can effectively deal with the dependence of each position in the sequence.
 - Simplified training: Compared with BN, LN does not need to maintain batch statistics during training and reasoning, which reduces the complexity of implementation.

+### RMSNormalization
+RMS Normalization only needs to calculate the Root Mean Square to do normalization

+**Features and limitations:**
+- Faster in calculation, because it doesn't need average or standard error
+- No `beta` offset, scaling with `gamma` only.
+- `Llama` model uses RMSNorm to improve efficiency.

-## 2. Difference between Layer Normalization of GPT3 and LLAMA
+## Difference between Layer Normalization of GPT3 and LLAMA
 GPT3 uses Post-Layer Normalization.
 The calculation of self-attention or feedforward neural network is carried out first, and then the Layer Normalization is carried out.
 This structure is helpful to stabilize the training process and improve the model performance.

 Llama uses Pre-Layer Normalization.
 Layer Normalization is performed first, and then the calculation of self-attention or feedforward neural network is performed.
 This structure helps to improve the generalization ability and robustness of the model.

-## 3. Commonly used activation function for LLM
+## Commonly used activation function for LLM

 ### GeLU(Gaussian Error Linear Unit)
 GELU is currently the most widely used activation function in transformer-based LLMs.
 It was popularized by the BERT model and has since become a standard choice in many architectures, including GPT series.